 These discrepancies matter, because they lead to different predictions about upscaled physical properties like permeability.
-Indeed, the permeabilities that have been reported by Ghanbarzadeh et al. [13, 14] differ from those calculated here by a significant margin, in some cases by almost an order of magnitude.
-For example, for a dihedral angle of 10° , Ghanbarzadeh et al. [13, 14] report that their permeability data can be fitted well by an expression of the form $k = d^2\phi^{2.6}/595.66$.
-For a porosity of $\phi = 0.01$ this implies $k/(d^2\phi^2) \approx 1 \times 10^{-4}$, whereas here a value of $k/(d^2\phi^2) \approx 7 \times 10^{-4}$ has been estimated (Figure 19).
-Thus Ghanbarzadeh et al. [13, 14] seem to underestimate the permeability by a factor of 7 for these parameter values.
-For a porosity of $\phi = 0.1$, Ghanbarzadeh's expression implies $k/(d^2\phi^2) \approx 4 \times 10^{-4}$, whereas here $k/(d^2\phi^2) \approx 1.4 \times 10^{-3}$ has been estimated, more than a factor of 3 greater.
-Perhaps the most likely reason for the discrepancies is that the simulations of Ghanbarzadeh et al. [11] are under-resolved, and struggle to accurately capture small scale variations in the geometry e.g. with cusps at small dihedral angle, or small radii of curvature at low porosities.
-The accuracy of the solutions obtained in this study is discussed in Appendix A.
+Indeed, the permeabilities that have been reported by Ghanbarzadeh et al. [13,14] differ from those calculated here by a significant margin, in some cases by almost an order of magnitude.
+For example, for a dihedral angle of 10° , Ghanbarzadeh et al. [13,14] report that their permeability data can be fitted well by an expression of the form $k = d^2\phi^{2.6}/595.66$.
+For a porosity of $\phi = 0.01$ this implies $k/(d^2\phi^2) \approx 1 \times 10^{-4}$, whereas here a value of $k/(d^2\phi^2) \approx 7 \times 10^{-4}$ has been estimated (figure 19).
+Thus, Ghanbarzadeh et al. [13,14] seem to underestimate the permeability by a factor of 7 for these parameter values.
+For a porosity of $\phi = 0.1$, Ghanbarzadeh et al.'s expression implies $k/(d^2\phi^2) \approx 4 \times 10^{-4}$, whereas here $k/(d^2\phi^2) \approx 1.4 \times 10^{-3}$ has been estimated, more than a factor of 3 greater.
+Perhaps the most probable reason for the discrepancies is that the simulations of Ghanbarzadeh et al. [11] are under-resolved, and struggle to accurately capture small-scale variations in the geometry, e.g. with cusps at a small dihedral angle or small radii of curvature at low porosities.
+The accuracy of the solutions obtained in this study is discussed in appendix A.

-Another point of difference between this study and Ghanbarzadeh's is that Ghanbarzadeh's study essentially aims to produce surfaces of constant mean curvature compatible with the dihedral angle constraints.
+Another point of difference between this study and that of Ghanbarzadeh et al. is that Ghanbarzadeh et al.'s study essentially aims to produce surfaces of constant mean curvature compatible with the dihedral angle constraints.
 Constant mean curvature is a necessary, but not a sufficient, condition for minimum energy.
-Constant mean curvature guarantees that the energy is extremised, but does not say whether the surface is a minimum, maximum, or a saddle point of the energy.
-Indeed, it is well-known that some solutions of the Euler-Lagrange equations for area minimisation problems can be unstable, as in the minimal surface area of revolution problem mentioned earlier.
+Constant mean curvature guarantees that the energy is extremized, but does not say whether the surface is a minimum, maximum or a saddle point of the energy.
+Indeed, it is well known that some solutions of the Euler-Lagrange equations for area minimization problems can be unstable, as in the minimal surface area of revolution problem mentioned earlier.
 Hence it is possible that the scheme proposed by Ghanbarzadeh et al. produces melt topologies that are not minimum energy, and hence would not be found by the approach taken here.

 The existence of multiple melt topologies has important consequences for upscaled physical properties (e.g. permeability, electrical conductivity, effective viscosities).
 First, transitions in such properties can be discontinuous on varying parameters, as the underlying transitions in topology are discontinuous.
-Moreover, as remarked by von Bargen and Waff [5], and more recently by Hesse et al. [32, 14], there is the potential for hysteresis in topology and hence hysteresis in upscaled physical properties.
-For example, suppose the dihedral angle is 40° and porosity is increased slowly from zero such that textural equilibrium is maintained (Figure 4).
-The topology would remain as type "c" until a porosity of 12% when a discontinuous transition to type "s" topology would occur (wetting of the square faces), when the "c" state is no longer stable.
-If porosity were then slowly reduced, the topology would stay as type "s" until a porosity of 9% when a discontinuous transition back to "c" would occur, as the grain-melt surfaces begin to touch on the square faces (de-wetting of the square faces).
-Similar hysteresis can occur in other parts of the regime diagram, for example the "i" to "c" transition discussed by von Bargen and Waff [5].
+Moreover, as remarked by von Bargen & Waff [5], and more recently by Hesse and co-workers [14,32], there is the potential for hysteresis in topology and hence hysteresis in upscaled physical properties.
+For example, suppose the dihedral angle is 40° and porosity is increased slowly from zero such that textural equilibrium is maintained (figure 4).
+The topology would remain as type 'c' until a porosity of 12% when a discontinuous transition to the type 's' topology would occur (wetting of the square faces), when the 'c' state is no longer stable.

+If porosity were then slowly reduced, the topology would stay as type 's' until a porosity of 9% when a discontinuous transition back to 'c' would occur, as the grain-melt surfaces begin to touch on the square faces (de-wetting of the square faces).
+Similar hysteresis can occur in other parts of the regime diagram, for example the 'i' to 'c' transition discussed by von Bargen & Waff [5].